modelcontextprotocol/java-sdk/docs/design/2026-07-28-spec-support.md

 /**
  * Seals and verifies the opaque {@code requestState} that a server round-trips through
  * the client.
-The default implementation is AEAD (AES-GCM) over a compact CBOR payload
+The AEAD implementation (AES-GCM over a compact CBOR payload) binds the
- * binding the authenticated principal, a TTL, and a digest of the originating request.
+ * authenticated principal, a TTL, and a digest of the originating request.
+ *
+ * <p><b>Key provisioning.</b> The SDK never generates a key implicitly: a per-process
+ * key would silently break MRTR behind a load balancer, where the retry may land on a
+ * different replica — exactly the horizontally scaled deployment the stateless model
+ * exists to serve.
+The key is operator-supplied and MUST be shared by every replica of
+ * the same logical server.
+A server whose feature handlers can return
+ * {@code InputRequiredResult} carrying {@code requestState} fails fast at build time
+ * unless a codec was configured: either {@link #aeadAesGcm} with an explicit key, or an
+ * explicit opt-out via {@link #unprotected}.
+ *
+ * <p><b>Request digest.</b> Computed over the originating method and params with the
+ * MRTR fields ({@code inputResponses}, {@code requestState}) removed — the retry differs
+ * from the original by exactly those fields, so its digest matches by construction.
  *
  * @since 3.0.0
  */